Inverting the operation of conditioning a branching process on extinction: Introduction

 \begin{thm} Consider a $d$-type branching process $X = \{X(n)\}_{n\in\BB N_0}$ with generating function $f$ satisfying the following hypotheses. \begin{enumerate}[I.] \item $X$ is subcritical, i.e., $\rho <1$. \item $X$ is positive regular and non-singular (Definition~\ref{def-bp-basic}). \item For each $k\in\BB N$, the $k$th component $f_k$ of the generating function is a continuous function from $(0,\infty]^d$ to $(0,\infty]$ (with $(0,\infty]$ equipped with the topology of a half-open interval). \end{enumerate} Then there exists a conjugate branching process for $X$, equivalently, there exists $q \in (1,\infty)^d $ such that $f(q) = q$. \end{thm}

 Hypothesis~\ref{item-gf-extinction} is necessary for Theorem~\ref{thm-fixed-gf} to hold since a supercritical branching process conditioned on extinction is always a subcritical branching process.
 Hypothesis~\ref{item-gf-pos} just gives standard regularity conditions.
 The most restrictive hypothesis is Hypothesis~\ref{item-gf-cont}.
-To see why this hypothesis cannot be removed, we note that it is possible that the first two hypotheses hold but that $f(q) = (\infty,\dots,\infty)$ for all $q \in (1,\infty)^d $.
+To see why this hypothesis cannot be removed, we note that it is possible that the first two hypotheses hold but that $f(q) = (\infty,\dots,\infty) \not= q$ for all $q \in (1,\infty)^d $ (in which case no conjugate branching process exists).
 For a concrete example, consider the single-type branching process with $\BB P[X(1) = m] = a m^{-3}$ for $m\geq 1$, and $\BB P[X(1) = 0] = b$ for appropriate constants $a,b>0$.
 We note that Hypothesis~\ref{item-gf-cont} is automatically satisfied if $X$ is positive regular and non-singular and $f_k(q) < \infty$ for all $k\in \{1,\dots,d\}$ and all $q\in (0,\infty)^d$.

 \begin{example}[Non-uniqueness] The conjugate branching process in Theorem~\ref{thm-fixed-gf} appears to be unique for many simple examples of subcritical branching processes.
 However, it is not unique in general, even for a ``generic'' choice of offspring distribution.
 As a fairly minimal example, consider the case when $d=2$ and the offspring distribution is given by \alb &\BB P_k\left[ X_k(1) =1 , X_{3-k}(1) = 0 \right] = \BB P_k\left[ X_k(1) =2 , X_{3-k}(1) = 0 \right] = \frac14 , \\ &\BB P_k\left[ X_k(1) = X_{3-k}(1) = 2 \right] = \frac{1}{100}, \quad \BB P_k\left[ X_k(1) = X_{3-k}(1) = 0\right] = \frac{49}{100} ,\quad\forall k \in \{1,2\} . \ale The branching process clearly satisfies the hypotheses of Theorem~\ref{thm-fixed-gf}, and one can check that the equation $f(q_1,q_2) = (q_1,q_2)$ has three solutions in $(1,\infty)^2$.
 Furthermore, this example is robust in the sense that if we slightly perturb the offspring distribution (e.g., we could add a small positive chance to have more than three offspring of each type) then there are still three fixed points of the generating function in $(1,\infty)^2$.
 See Figure~\ref{fig-counterexample} for a visualization of why this example works.
 We also have a similar example where $d=3$ and there are seven fixed points in $(1,\infty)^d$.
 In general, we expect that for a fixed $d$, the number of fixed points of $f$ in $(1,\infty)^d$ can be arbitrarily large. \end{example}